 I’m, oh shit – must keep writing in ‘third person wanker’ tense.

-Natalie is an experienced digital journalist and currently looks after social media for Etsy UK.
-Formerly Digital Fashion Editor at Cosmopolitan and Social Media Manager at ASOS, Natalie has spent nearly 15 years (faaaackin’ hell!) working in the weird world of fashion and digital, and knows all too well that these fast-paced industries can get to you if you let ’em (the swines!).
+Natalie is an experienced digital journalist and social media editor, currently working as a creative content consultant for brands.
+Formerly Digital Fashion Editor at Cosmopolitan and Social Media Manager at Etsy and ASOS, Natalie has spent nearly 15 years (faaaackin’ hell!) working in the weird world of fashion and digital, and knows all too well that these fast-paced industries can get to you if you let ’em (the swines!).
 See her LinkedIn profile here if you like that sort of thing.